elegant-scipy/elegant-scipy/markdown/ch2.markdown

     by N samples, quantile normalization ensures all samples have the same spread of data (by construction).

-    The input data is log-transformed, then the data across each row are averaged to obtain an average column.
+    The data across each row are averaged to obtain an average column.
 Each column quantile is replaced with the corresponding quantile of the average column.
-    The data is then transformed back to counts.

     Parameters
     ----------